pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

-dereference, and the exact values are a function of the specific mix of micro-ops in the inner loop, and of the near-unpredictable impact of instruction ordering on the chip's scheduling hardware.
-What really matters is that they all show a negligible latency overhead once the pointer chasing loop does *some* work to find the next node.
+dereference, and the exact values are a function of the specific mix of micro-ops in the inner loop, and of the near-unpredictable impact of instruction ordering on the chip's scheduling logic.
+What really matters is that they all incur a negligible latency overhead once the pointer chasing loop does *some* work to find the next node.